 In recent years there has been no shortage of Spider-Man adventures on the big screen.
 With each outing providing a mixed bag of quality and innovation in the development of Stan Lee’s 1962 character.
 From Sony’s original trilogy through to remakes and the latest Sony/Marvel partnership.
-However in 2018 the Spider-Man universe finally recieved a powerful shot of innovation and difference.
+However, in 2018 the Spider-Man universe finally received a powerful shot of innovation and difference.
 As the story of Miles Moran found a voice alongside a multi-verse of creativity and artistic excellence.
-Providing us with an animated adventure that surpassed many of the live action outings.
+Providing us with an animated adventure that surpassed many of the live-action outings.
 Rightly earning an OSCAR for its sheer innovation and entertainment.

-But not only is Spider-Man into the Spiderverse one of the finest comic books movies of the past decade.
-It is also an important step forward in diversity on screen.
-Finally bringing us a big screen outing for Marvel young black hero, while surrounding him with a joyous and fresh urban beat.
+But not only is Spider-Man into the Spiderverse one of the most beautiful comic books movies of the past decade.
+It is also a significant step forward in diversity on screen.
+Finally bringing us a big-screen outing for Marvel young black hero, while surrounding him with a joyous and fresh urban beat.

 Spider-Man: Into The Spider-Verse is outrageous fun, with an endlessly imaginative script and animation to match.
 It’s the first superhero film in ages to truly feel without limits and full of surprises – and yet, the (large) team of writers and directors bring things back to the central idea of the character that Stan Lee and Steve Ditko envisioned all those years ago.Kambole Campbell – Little White Lies (December 2018)

 Based on the comic-book series by the Franco-Iranian artist Marjane Satrapi.
 Persepolis is dedicated to reflecting Satrapi’s work with exquisite simplicity and power.
-As we journey with Marjane through her childhood growing up in pre-revolutionary Iran during the 1970’s.
+As we journey with Marjane through her childhood growing up in pre-revolutionary Iran during the 1970s.
 Creating a truly groundbreaking, humour driven and powerful exploration of coming of age in a time of social change.
-Where an individuals journey can be directly effected by the political and religious change of the state surrounding them.
-Ultimately delivering one of the finest explorations of political change in the life of a single family ever committed to screen in animated form.
+Where an individuals journey can be directly affected by the political and religious change of the state surrounding them.
+Ultimately delivering one of the finest explorations of political change in the life of a single-family ever committed to screen in animated form.

 The Rocketeer (1991)

 Inhabiting the same world of 1930s inspired adventure seen in Raiders of the Lost Ark.
-The Rocketeer is as stylish as it is different to any other comic book movie of the 1990s.
-Deliciously bathing the viewer in a homage to Saturday afternoon serials of the late 1930s and 1940s.
-While also delivering a rip roaring adventure.
+The Rocketeer is as stylish as it is different from any other comic book movie of the 1990s.
+Deliciously bathing the viewer in a homage to the Saturday afternoon serials of the late 1930s and 1940s.
+While also delivering a rip-roaring adventure.
 And while The Rocketeer may not have soared at the box office.
-It is a wonderful family movie that not only honours its comic book roots.
+It is a great family movie that not only honours its comic book roots.
 But also lavishes its narrative with an energy worthy of the best superhero movies.

 Avengers (2012) Avengers Infinity War (2018) & Avengers Endgame (2019)